-Click into the content block you want to insert your button into, and open up the source code (button highlighted in image below).
+Click into the content block you want to insert your button into, and open up the source code (button highlighted in the image below).
 Copy the code here.

 Always test how your button will display across all email service providers by generating a rendering test.

-Once the render has completed, and you’ve checked the button is not distorted, you are good to go!
+Once the render has completed and you’ve checked the button is not distorted, you are good to go!

 This post has covered how to create buttons that fit your brand and how to implement these into Pardot and test.
 Despite there being no built-in button function in the Pardot email builder, I think you will agree that using this amazing third-party tool is not too much of a stretch to ensure your call-to-actions are presented in the best way possible.